MiloBuwalda/uva-prog-c/30 Problem sets/50 Problem set 5/20 Problem set.md

 ## Check

-You can check the correctness of your solution by executing (in a terminal) the following commands:
+You can check the correctness of your solution by executing (in a terminal) the following command:

 	check50 2012/pset5/speller dictionary.c dictionary.h Makefile